abhinandu790/Ecosphere/README.md

 7. (optional) `celery -A ecosphere worker -B --loglevel=INFO` to process reminders and score recomputation.

 #### Using Docker Compose for infrastructure (Postgres + Redis)
-1. From the repo root: `docker compose up -d` (brings up Postgres and Redis with persisted volumes).
+1. From the repo root: `docker compose up -d` (brings up Postgres and Redis with persisted volumes if you prefer local services).
-2. Export `DATABASE_URL=postgres://ecosphere:ecosphere@localhost:5432/ecosphere` and `CELERY_BROKER_URL=redis://localhost:6379/0` (matching the compose defaults).
+2. For Insforge, export `DATABASE_URL=postgres://postgres:579eb4a662f601c461659893ccf99e21@dgztdaj5.us-west.database.insforge.app:5432/insforge?sslmode=require` and keep `CELERY_BROKER_URL=redis://localhost:6379/0` (or your managed Redis URL).
+SSL is required by Insforge.
-3. Run migrations and start the Django server + Celery worker as above; the services will bind to the compose network.
+3. Run migrations and start the Django server + Celery worker as above; the services will bind to either the compose network or the Insforge/Postgres endpoint.

 ### Running the mobile app
 1. Install dependencies: `npm install`